kubeflow/kubeflow/components/centraldashboard/ci/README.md

 ### Parameterization

-The PipelineRun params are passed down to the the Pipeline and Tasks.
+The PipelineRun specifies PipelineResources which are passed down to the the Pipeline and Tasks.
+The Pipeline specifies Task References and their parameters.
-Reuse of centraldashboard requires changing the parameters in PipelineRun.
+Reuse of centraldashboard requires changing the parameters in PipelineRun and Pipeline.
-The pipeline, tasks and pipelineresources are parameterized by kustomize vars.
+The PipelineRun, Pipeline, Tasks and PipelineResources are parameterized by kustomize vars.
 Changing the values in params.env will allow a different component to be used.

 The parameters are noted below, those with an asterix should change per component: